ThinkDataEd/curriculum/docs/unit2/lab2c.md

     *If we select a student at random, what is the probability that this student is one of those who went to the movies last Friday?*

-* <span style="color:firebrick;">**(14) Write and run code estimating the probability that a randomly chosen student went to the movies using 500 simulations.**</span>
+* <span style="color:firebrick;">**(14) Write and run code estimating the probability that a randomly chosen student went to the movies using 500 repeated samples.**</span>

-    – <span style="color:firebrick;">**(15) Write down both the code and the output that estimates the probability that a randomly chosen student went to the movies using 500 simulations.
+    – <span style="color:firebrick;">**(15) Write down both the code and the output that estimates the probability that a randomly chosen student went to the movies using 500 repeated samples.
 You might find it helpful to write your answer in an R Script
     *(File -> New File -> R Script)* **</span>

     – <span style="color:midnightblue;">**Include ```set.seed(123)``` in your code before you ```do``` 500 repeated samples.**</span>